 Until the child is 18 years of age.

 If the child is only going to be with you for a few weeks, you may not need to obtain formal guardianship.
-If the child will be with you longer and/or you need to enroll the child in school, are in Section 8 Housing or obtain medical care, guardianship may be warranted.
+If the child will be with you longer and/or you need to enroll the child in school, obtain medical care, or are in Section 8 Housing, guardianship may be warranted.

 You may not be able to enroll a child in school or obtain medical information for the child if you are not the guardian, nor will you be able to obtain medical treatment.

 No. There are resources that will assist you in completing the necessary forms for guardianship.

 The required information packet can be found at: http://www.azcourts.gov/selfservicecenter/Self-Service-Forms/Filing-for-Minor-Guardianship

 https://www.superiorcourt.maricopa.gov/sscDocs/pdf/pbgcm11iz.pdf - these are written instructions on how to complete the paperwork